end-4/dots-hyprland/.github/ISSUE_TEMPLATE/1-issue.md

 ---

-- I have read the [Usage](https://end-4.github.io/dots-hyprland-wiki/en/i-i/02usage) and the [Troubleshooting](https://end-4.github.io/dots-hyprland-wiki/en/i-i/03troubleshooting) pages of the wiki
+- I have read the Usage and Troubleshooting pages of the wiki: https://end-4.github.io/dots-hyprland-wiki/en/i-i/03troubleshooting/
 - I have made sure that both my config and system packages are up to date
 - Linux distro: